konstant-cloud/Delani-Studio/Readme.md

-# DElani Studio
+# Delani Studio

 ## Author
 Hamza Salat

 ## Project Description
-This web application allows users to know
+This web application allows users to advertise it business

 ## Technologies Used